In my previous blog entry I described some basic functionality of SSH in terms of port-forwarding. Now it’s time for a little bit more complex stuff.

-Let's start with the forward firewall piercing, since it's the easiest and was somewhat already described in my previous blog entry on this topic.
-Let's assume that you already have SSH access to some host which is multi-home connected (e.g. the host is connected to more than one network).
-Let's also assume that the host is a firewall and is masquerading the other net hosts and is translating just a handful set of ports to the servers (looks familiar, doesn't it? :) ).
+Let’s start with the forward firewall piercing, since it is the easiest and was somewhat already described in my previous blog entry on this topic.
+Now, imagine that you already have SSH access to some host which is multi-home connected (e.g. the host is connected to more than one network).
+Let’s also assume that the host is a firewall and is masquerading other hosts in the internal network and is translating just a handful set of ports to the servers (looks familiar, doesn’t it? :) ).
 In other words, we are speaking of a standard firewall/NAT router.

 Now, how can you access port 12345 on host behind the firewall given that this port is not “exported” by the NAT on the firewall?
 This is quite simple.
 Open a terminal window on your local computer and type the following:

 From now on, as long as your SSH session is up and running you will be able to

 192.168.1.2:12345 by connecting to

 port on your local computer).
 Indeed, for this to work you need SSH access

 anywhere inside the protected network (not necessarily on the firewall itself)